 We’ve talked quite a bit recently about how to provide your customers with a seamless and highly satisfying experience.
-However, the technology is not only available just to provide outstanding customer service, it’s also there to help you support your agents.
+However, the technology is not only available just to provide outstanding customer need analysis, it’s also there to help you support your agents.

 Our Strange New World

 As businesses adapt to the new "normal" of 2020, many are having to deliver their customer service via agents working from home.
 A few years ago, ContactBabel reported that 4% of the UK’s working population is employed in contact centres.
 It cited that there were over 6,000 call centres in the UK alone, employing over 734,000 agents.
 That doesn’t take into account the other call centres spread across Europe and the US.

 Fast forward to the present day and the dynamic of a contact centre and those working within them has just changed dramatically.
 In fact, the World Economic Forum recently highlighted, that "COVID-19 may yet do what years of advocacy have failed to: Make telework a benefit available to more than a relative handful of US workers".
 The article highlights that only 7% of the civilian workers in the US, (or roughly 9.8 million) of the nation’s approximately 140 million workers are able to work from home!

 So, how do you ensure that your company continues to deliver a high level of customer experience (CX) when all your agents are spread out, working from home and juggling a new (and unexpected) work/life balance?
 It’s worth remembering that behind every computer is a person.
 That individual will be experiencing a whole new level of call centre stress not experienced before COVID-19 struck.
 They’ll be handling their own worries and it’s also likely that customers will be more stressed than usual too.
 So, you need to support your team, no matter where they are and ensure they’re equipped in the best possible way to cope with this new way of working.